LIN3S/SymfonyStandard/README.md

 with the correct website domain.
 If you need this feature, just open the `deploy.rb` file and remove the commented line:

 ```
-after :finishing, 'cache:clear'
+  #after :finishing, 'cache:clear'
 ```

-You also need to configure the website domain in each stage file.
-If the website is password protected, the `curl` command must use the `-u user:password` given in the `dev1.rb` example file.
+If you need different configurations for your deployment stages, feel free to create a variable and add the required parameters to the `stages/*.rb` files.

 [1]: http://symfony.com/
 [2]: http://www.lin3s.com/